ydy1127/MuSiC/README.md

 Step 5.
 Start the GMS system:

 Open the terminal and input `gmt music --help` to check the help information after entering the system.

+Note: See the https://github.com/genome/gms/wiki/Quick-VM-Tour for detailed operation process.